Key Factors That Influence Red Door Programs

-Our curriculum is a blend of best practices from experts in the field of early childhood education.
+Our programs are a blend of best practices from experts in the field of early childhood education.

 We teach children to be thinkers and problem solvers, while also helping them gain confidence in expressing themselves.
 Through developmentally appropriate practices and play, students will acquire the skills needed to be fully successful in their next school experience.

 - Intentional teaching combines both child-guided and adult-guided experiences.